astropy/astropy-APEs/APE_public.rst

 between public and internal interfaces is important for everyone, users and developers alike, to know what interfaces are stable and supported, and which are not.
 Consequently, Python has developed conventions for communicating what is public versus internal.
-Nominally there are three means, (discussed more formally later):
+Nominally there are three means (discussed more formally later):

 1. **Underscore Prefix**.
 By convention, names that begin with an underscore